Louisville, Kentucky: Museums, galleries and interpretive centers

-Several local history museums can be found in the Louisville area.
-The most prominent among them is The Filson Historical Society, founded in 1884, which has holdings exceeding 1.5 million manuscript items and over 50,000 volumes in the library.
+Several local history museums are in the Louisville area.
+The most prominent among them is The Filson Historical Society, founded in 1884, which has holdings of over 1.5 million manuscript items and over 50,000 volumes in the library.
 The Filson's extensive collections focus on Kentucky, the Upper South and the Ohio River Valley, and contain a large collection of portraiture and over 10,000 museum artifacts.
 Other local history museums include the Portland Museum, Historic Locust Grove, Conrad-Caldwell House Museum, the Falls of the Ohio State Park interpretive center (Clarksville, Indiana), Howard Steamboat Museum (Jeffersonville, Indiana) and the Carnegie Center for Art and History (New Albany, Indiana).
 The Falls interpretive center, part of the Falls of the Ohio National Wildlife Conservation Area, also functions as a natural history museum, covering findings in the nearby exposed Devonian fossil bed.

 There are also several historical properties and items of interest in the area, including the Belle of Louisville, the oldest Mississippi-style steamboat in operation in the United States.
 The United States Marine Hospital of Louisville is considered by the National Park Service to be the best remaining antebellum hospital in the United States.
 It was designed by Robert Mills, who is best known as the designer of the Washington Monument.
 Fort Knox, spread out among Bullitt, Hardin and Meade Counties (two of which are in the Louisville metropolitan area), is home to the U.S. Bullion Depository and the General George Patton Museum.
 The previously mentioned Locust Grove, former home of Louisville Founder George Rogers Clark, portrays life in the early days of the city.
 Other notable properties include the Farmington Historic Plantation (home of the Speed family), Riverside, The Farnsley-Moremen Landing and the restored Union Station, which opened in 1891.
 The Louisville area is also home to the Waverly Hills Sanatorium, a turn-of-the-century (20th) hospital that was originally built to accommodate tuberculosis patients, and subsequently has been reported and sensationalized to be haunted.
-The Little Loomhouse maintains historical records of local spinning and weaving patterns and techniques, and also offers tours, hands-on activities, and professional-level classes and materials.
+The Little Loomhouse maintains historical records of local spinning and weaving patterns and techniques.